badsyntax/react-native-lmdb/README.md

 - Simple API
 - Performance over features

+## FAQ

+Q: Does LMDB store everything in memory?
+A:

 ## Benchmarks

 NOTES: these numbers might not represent current state.
 I am still in the process of profiling and optimising.